Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/discovery/moving-to-saas.md

 Similarly, email marketing, historically handled by EXM, may need to shift to Sitecore Send or other solutions, depending on your needs.

-Documentation is further provided for more detailed breakdown regarding this [Feature Matrix and Product Parities | XM Cloud Embedded Personalization FAQ](learn/faq/xm-cloud-embedded-personalization/feature-matrix).
+Documentation is further provided for more detailed breakdown regarding this in [Feature Matrix and Product Parities](/learn/faq/xm-cloud-embedded-personalization/feature-matrix).

 ### Content Strategy: Do You Need to Migrate Everything?